CiscoDevNet/intersight-powershell/docs/Set-IntersightVirtualizationVmwareVirtualMachine.md

 ```

 ### -DiskCommitInfo
-Information about the virtual machine&apos;s disk commits, sharing and limits.
+Information about the virtual machine&amp;apos;s disk commits, sharing and limits.

 Note :- Use Initialize-IntersightVirtualizationVmwareVmDiskCommitInfo to create the object of complex type VirtualizationVmwareVmDiskCommitInfo